boccobrock/SubSimChromeApp/README.md

 # SubSimChromeApp
-Lets you play SubSim as a chrome app
+Lets you play https://github.com/zd3nik/SubSim as a chrome app